DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/scrolling/rowRenderingMode.md

 Renders all the loaded rows at once.

 - *"virtual"*
 Renders only those rows that get into the viewport.
 Use this mode if the [pageSize](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/paging/pageSize.md '{basewidgetpath}/Configuration/paging/#pageSize') is large.
-Rows that are being currently rendered can be shown as grey boxes.
+Rows that are being currently rendered can be shown as gray boxes.
+If you do not want them to appear, disable the **scrolling**.[renderAsync]({basewidgetpath}/Configuration/scrolling/#renderAsync) property, but please be notified that this may lower the performance.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/RemoteVirtualScrolling/"